lj020326/pipeline-automation-lib/README.md

 # Jenkins Pipeline Automation

+The jenkins enabled docker image used defined here can be found on [dockerhub](https://hub.docker.com/repository/docker/lj020326/docker-jenkins).

 ## Key Concepts

 The pipeline library was developed with a focus to ease build processes which have a more or less similiar project structure e.g.